ab-noori/React-Template/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-  I would like to thank Microverse and my coding partners, and a Micronaut, Miss [`Kanza Tahreem`](https://github.com/KanzaTahreem), she has done amazing projects, I inspired from her project for this project. also I want to give credit to [`Nerd's lesson`](https://www.youtube.com/@Nerdslesson)
+  I would like to thank Microverse and my coding partners.
+Also I want to give credit to [`Nerd's lesson`](https://www.youtube.com/@Nerdslesson)
 YouTub Channel, it's [`react tutorial`](https://www.youtube.com/watch?v=cd3P3yXyx30) is really helpfull.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>